snoyberg/snoyman.com/content/posts/economic-argument-functional-programming.md

 ## Risk mitigation

 We're almost through the economics lesson, don't worry.
-Two topics left, and they're both much easier than the others.
+Three topics left, and they're all much easier than the others.

 Let's play a gambling game.
 I'm going to flip a coin.
 If it's heads, you get $2.
 If it's tails, you get nothing.
 How much would you be willing to pay to play the game?
 Most people would probably be willing to spend $1 for a 50% chance of winning $2.
 You may not be someone who enjoys gambling, and so you may not want to play.
 But the basic idea probably makes sense.